fjp/ppp/ch3-objects_types_and_values/ch3-review.md

 4. What is `\n` called and what purpose does it serve?

-This is a special character and is another name for newline (“end of line”) in an output output:
+This is a special *whitespace* character and is another name for newline (“end of line”) in an output output:

 ```cpp
 cout << "This scentence is written over\n two lines.\n";